manicdigger/manicdigger/README.md

 It can be transcompiled to Java, C#, JavaScript, ActionScript, Perl and D.
 The only external dependency is [GamePlatform interface](ManicDiggerLib/Client/Platform.ci.cs).

-Server mods are implemented in C# or interpreted Javascript.
+Server mods can be implemented in C# or interpreted Javascript.

 #### Contributing